-Firstly, you can make green by mixing blue and yellow.
+I learned that I can make green by mixing blue and yellow.
 Duh.
 I think that’s standard preschool knowledge.

 So that’s what I did.
 I mixed my blue and yellow and got several shades of green.
-The plate was to be cool shades of blue and green to remind me the Turkish porcelains you’d see in sacred places like the Blue Mosque and countless other Mosques adorning the Istanbul skyline over the shimmering dark blue waters of the Bosphorous.
+The plate was to be cool shades of blue and green to remind me the Turkish porcelains you’d see in sacred places like the Blue Mosque and countless other mosques adorning the Istanbul skyline over the shimmering dark blue waters of the Bosphorous.

 So the plate’s first lesson: If you don’t see the colour you’re looking for, get creative and don’t be afraid to mix to your heart’s content to get the green you desire.

-When I found the green, I looked back at the paint and there they were, a cool turqoise blue, orange of the hot summer sun, red of chillies drying in the summer heat, pink like the petals of roses, indigo like the waters of the Bosphorus.
-They wanted my brush to dip into them and carry them to the plate so they could do their job and lend themselves to this plate I was creating.
+When I found the green, I looked back at the paint and there they were, a cool turquoise blue, orange of the hot summer sun, red of chillies drying in the summer heat, pink like the petals of roses, indigo like the waters of the Bosphorus.
+They wanted my brush to dip into them and carry them to the plate so they could do their job and lend themselves on this plate I was creating.

-Lesson 2, don’t leave any colours behind.
+Lesson two, don’t leave any colours behind.
 They are all beautiful and evocative.
 Use the ones that call out to you, and you will see that the plate is all the more beautiful for having given them a chance.

-Of course painting these damn plates is an exercise in frustration.
+Another thing I learned is that painting these damn plates is an exercise in frustration.
 Try as one might, even if you do have surgeon steady hands, the paint is bound to bleed past the black boundaries of the design.
 The instructions tell you to have a wet cotton bud handy to erase any of these mistakes.
 Yes, you can do it that way.
 It will probably result in you giving up on the plate.

 For me, to keep getting the plate done, I had to put down the cotton bud and just push through.
 Mistakes and all.